 For the cutting athlete, treatment of ACL injuries is almost always surgical reconstruction.
 The ACL tear is treated with an arthroscopically-assisted procedure in which the ligament is reconstructed with the patient’s own patellar tendon, hamstrings, or cadaver tissue.
 Physical therapy is crucial in getting the best result after an ACL reconstruction and involves getting the range of motion back in the knee, strengthening the muscles around the knee, and teaching the knee how to protect itself from injury using functional exercises.
 The athlete can usually go back to cutting activities 6 to 9 months after surgery.
 The athlete may have to wear a brace while participating in cutting sports.

 The amount of force the knee endures in most forms of athletics places it in danger of injury.
 However, in understanding the anatomy and possible injuries of the knee, successful treatments can be initiated, and the injured athlete can return to their respective sport.
-OrthoGeorgia is proud to work with injured athletes with the goal of returning them to the range of motion, strength, endurance, and function they had before their injury.
+Dr. Thomas and our team at OrthoGeorgia are proud to work with injured athletes with the goal of returning them to the range of motion, strength, endurance, and function they had before their injury.
 Our physicians, trainers, and therapists collaborate to design a custom sports medicine rehabilitation program for each athlete so they can stay at the top of their game for years to come.
-To learn more about the sports medicine care we provide in Macon, Warner Robins, Kathleen, Milledgeville, and Griffin, or to schedule an appointment with one of our orthopaedic sports medicine specialists, please contact us today!
+To learn more about the sports medicine care we provide in Macon, Warner Robins, Kathleen, and Milledgeville, or to schedule an appointment with one of our orthopaedic sports medicine specialists, please contact us today!